About the Project

 The representation of persons of minority identity in engineering, including the groups of particular concern to this project, remains disproportionate across all sub-disciplines in American engineering.
-BPE “brings to the table” scholars, practitioners, policy makers, and other thought leaders from diverse fields in a one and a half day conference and further engagement online to explore this inequitable landscape.
+BPE worked to “bring to the table” scholars, practitioners, policy makers, and other thought leaders from diverse fields in a one and a half day conference and further engagement online to explore this inequitable landscape.
 Participants identify existing research and frame new research possibilities regarding engineering participation by persons from these underserved communities.
-Outcomes will include proceedings of the conference that include a synthesis of the conference discussions by the planning committee that can serve as a research agenda for this area of inquiry.
-The project advanced knowledge and understanding regarding the experiences of underserved students and concerned faculty and researchers, and explore transformative concepts.
+Outcomes included proceedings of the conference with a synthesis of the conference discussions by the planning committee that can serve as a research agenda for this area of inquiry.
+The project advanced knowledge and understanding regarding the experiences of underserved students and concerned faculty and researchers, and explored transformative concepts.

-Participants address critical research questions around the experiences of underserved and understudied communities that include those questions suggested by intersectional inquiries.
-The project also promotes teaching and learning, broadens participation of under-represented groups in engineering, and disseminates results widely through engagement within an ongoing community of practice.
-Project activities create an unprecedented system of exchange among stakeholders, on which researches can draw while shaping projects, seeking research funding, implementing findings, and/or developing project evaluations.
+Participants addressed critical research questions around the experiences of underserved and understudied communities that include those questions suggested by intersectional inquiries.
+The project also promoted teaching and learning, broadened participation of under-represented groups in engineering, and disseminated results widely through engagement within an ongoing community of practice.
+Project activities created an unprecedented system of exchange among stakeholders, on which researches can draw while shaping projects, seeking research funding, implementing findings, and/or developing project evaluations.

 Together, we tackled difficult questions: